-Don’t let anyone fool you: Even with paper ballots, Wisconsin’s elections are subject to the same big security risks that national experts warn about.
+Don’t let anyone fool you: Even with paper ballots, Wisconsin’s elections are subject to the security risks national experts warn about.

 Our vote-counting software is manufactured and updated by secretive private corporations, from whom even Congress can’t get straight answers about internal security practices.
 Before and after every election, control of the software passes from vendor to county clerk to municipal clerk to polling place and back again—with no one in charge of overall security.
 None of our election officials have the expertise to oversee the updates and maintenance performed by the companies' technicians.
-Local election officials, bless their hearts, are so far from being IT sophisticates that most actually believe their voting machines will be 100% accurate as long as they never knowingly connect them to the Internet, and that pre-election voting machine tests can detect hacking designed to operate only on Election Day.
+Local election officials, bless their hearts, are so far from being IT sophisticates that most actually believe their voting machines cannot be hacked if they don't knowingly connect them to the Internet, and that their pre-election tests can detect hacking designed to operate only on Election Day.

-None of that would be a serious threat if Wisconsin's election officials used our paper ballots to detect and correct any miscounted vote totals.
+None of that would be serious if Wisconsin's election officials used our paper ballots to detect and correct any miscounted vote totals.
 But they don’t.
-They certify the winners in Wisconsin elections without ever checking the Election-Night voting-machine tapes against the Election-Day ballots.
+They certify the winners without ever checking the Election-Night voting-machine tapes against the Election-Day ballots.

 This doesn’t need to be the case.
 Wisconsin’s November 2018 elections could be much more secure than our previous ones, even with the technology we now have.
 This additional security can cost little or nothing more than we've spent on previous elections.